atomicobject/space-battle-2/README.md

     The protocol is newline delimited.
 Make sure your JSON has all but its last newline stripped!

-##### unit_updates
-Any time something one of your units changes, (position, status, etc), you will receive an update.

-##### tile_updates
-Any time something about a tile changes, (enemy units, visibility, etc), you will receive an update.

-##### time
-This is the amount of time remaining in the game (in milliseconds).

-##### turn
-This is the current turn of the game.
-Each turn is 200ms.

 ***

 ## Commands

-Commands are your AIs way of telling the server what you want your units to do.
+Commands are your AI's way of telling the server what you want your units to do.
 Some commands take many turns to complete.
 When finished executing a command, a unit's status will be set to `idle`.

 __MOVE__: `unit`,`dir` Move a unit by id in a given direction `N,S,E,W`.
 Command will be ignored if the unit cannot move in the specified direction or is currently executing a previous `MOVE` command.
 Units _**can**_ occupy the same location.